ersba/model-epidemic-spread-combined/README.md

 1. Ensure you have .NET 6.0 SDK installed on your machine.
 You can download it from the [official Microsoft website](https://dotnet.microsoft.com/download/dotnet/6.0).
 2. Clone the repository to your local machine.
 3. Open the project in your preferred IDE and install the required NuGet packages.
+(If you run MacOS on your PC remove the package SciSharp.TensorFlow.Redist and install SciSharp.TensorFlow.Redist-OSX)
 4. Run the `Main` method in the `Program.cs` file.

 Please note that the `Main` method in `Program.cs` is set to run the `EpidemicSpreadSimulation` by default.
 If you want